 Once you're up and live, make sure you invest in your devops system to maximize visibility and confidence.

-For services, initially your release process is going to be fairly coupled with your build/deployment process.
+Initially, your release process is going to be fairly coupled with your build/deployment process.
 This is fine for most domains.
-You may eventually need to decouple them, which is when integrating a service like LaunchDarkly will help.
+You may eventually want to decouple them, which is when building or integrating a service like LaunchDarkly will help.
 This will let you deploy code as soon as its done, and then pick a specific time to go live in coordination with other teams.

-The robustness of you error reporting is critical, so make sure you configure all the integrations and libraries correctly or you might not even know when you've shipped a showstopping bug.
+The robustness of your error reporting is critical, so make sure you configure all the integrations and libraries correctly, or you might not even know when you've shipped a showstopping bug.
 Take the time to connect your VCS and set up any de-duplication rules as needed when the first bugs come in.
 A good exception tracker has the robustness and flexibility to support accurate de-duping of common crashes and exceptions.
-Also make sure you can distinguish what version of the code is running so you can group be build and trace regressions back to the code that introduced them.
+Also make sure you can distinguish what version of the code is running, so you can group by build and trace regressions back to the code that introduced them.

 Make sure you are streaming all your application logs to somewhere they can be searched.
 They can help you chase down anomalies and find patterns in production that don't show up as crashes or exceptions.